GB Ippon League & GB Ranking Events

 To reinforce the importance of technical development and prioritising technical development the ‘Ippon League’ was launched in 2016.
 The Ippon league and key identified competitions was used to support the identification of players for the European Cadet Championships and the GB Futures Japan training camp.

-There will now be two lists made available by Judo Technologies:
+There will now be ONE lists made available by Judo Technologies: